-According to doctors and physiotherapists, cases of musculoskeletal issues (MSK), like muscle and joint pain, carpal tunnel syndrome, etc., are on the rise among young adults between 20 and 40 years.
-More and more young adults are knocking at the door of doctors and pain centers with complaints of back pain, neck pain, shoulder pain, and a horde of other issues.
-This sudden rise in these incidences can be attributed to their sedentary jobs, long working hours, and wrong sitting postures.
+According to doctors and physiotherapists, musculoskeletal issues (MSK), like muscle and joint pain, carpal tunnel syndrome, etc., are on the rise among young adults between 20 and 40 years old.
+More and more young adults are knocking at the door of doctors and pain centers with complaints of back pain, neck pain, shoulder pain, and other issues.
+This sudden rise in these incidences can be attributed to their sedentary jobs, long working hours, and wrong sitting postures, according to Chart Attack.

 However, with physiotherapy, potent prevention techniques, an active lifestyle, and self-care, body pain can be easily managed.

 Here are some of the easy ways to deal with body pain caused due to prolonged working hours: